dougramalho/store/README.md

 So, I will be the domain expert at this point, it's far away from the best scenario, but we need to solve this little problem.

-My store needs to be beautiful and I want my clients to be able to browse the store in the best possible way, everything needs to load very fast.
-If my store for some reason gets slow, in this specific second I lose my client, I do not want to take this risk.
+* The users don't need to be logged in to browse the catalog
+* The users can type some text to search products
+* When filtered, the results should be displayed with options to see the details or directly add to carts

-The clients can filter products with some description, and add products to their cart at any time.
+* The users can add products to their cart at the result page or details page

-My customers can add products to their cart and when ready, finalizing the purchase.
+* The users can see on any page the cart total
+* Every page must show a button to proceed to checkout
+* The checkout page must show the products on the cart, the total and options to increase or decrease the amount of each good
+* the user needs to inform the shipping details before the payment
+* The store needs to verify that the user is logged in, and allow to register to finalize the purchase
+* After filling the payment, the store will send an e-mail with the order and finalize the purchase